 Rear Adm.
-John Lemmon is a native of Champaign, Illinois.
-He graduated from the U. S. Naval Academy in 1988 with a Bachelor of Science degree.
-He was designated a naval aviator in 1990.
-In 2004 he graduated from the Naval Post Graduate School with a Master of Science in Systems Engineering.

-He is also a 1995 graduate of U.S. Naval Test Pilot School, Patuxent River, Maryland, Class 107, he has served in numerous acquisition assignments.
+John Lemmon is a native of Champaign, Illinois and a 1988 graduate of the U. S. Naval Academy with a Bachelor of Science degree.
+He earned a Master of Science in Systems Engineering from the Naval Post Graduate School.
+Lemmon is also a graduate of the U.S. Naval Test Pilot School, Class 107.

-His test experience includes a tour at Naval Air Warfare Center Aircraft Division, Patuxent River, Maryland, where he worked on numerous upgrades to E-2 and C-2 aircraft, and later as chief test pilot and commanding officer of Air Test and Evaluation Squadron (VX) 20, Naval Air Station, Patuxent River.
+His flight test experience includes tours at Naval Air Warfare Center Aircraft Division, Patuxent River, Maryland, where he worked on numerous upgrades to E-2 and C-2 aircraft, and later as chief test pilot and commanding officer of Air Test and Evaluation Squadron (VX) 20.

-His program management experience includes serving as the program manager for the E-2/C-2 Airborne Tactical Data System Program Office (PMA-231) and as the program manager for the Air Warfare Mission Area: from the Air Program Office (PMA-298).

-Other acquisition tours include an assignment at the Naval Air Depot, North Island, California, and as executive assistant to the Assistant Secretary of the Navy for Research, Development and Acquisition.
+His multiple acquisition tours include serving as the program manager for both the E-2/C-2 Airborne Tactical Data System Program Office (PMA-231) and the Air Warfare Mission Area; from the Air Program Office (PMA-298).
+He also completed an assignment at the Naval Air Depot, North Island, California, and served as the executive assistant to the Assistant Secretary of the Navy for Research, Development and Acquisition.
 In his previous assignment, he served as vice commander, Naval Air Systems Command.

 Lemmon assumed his current position as commander, Naval Air Warfare Center Aircraft Division and assistant commander for Research and Engineering, Naval Air Systems Command, in September 2018.